-What happens in people with AIS?
+What Happens in People with AIS?

 There are two types of AIS: Complete and Partial AIS (CAIS and PAIS).
 The type that a person has depends on how much their body responds to androgens.
-In CAIS, it does not respond at all.
-In PAIS, it responds partially.
+People with CAIS do not respond at all to androgens.
+People with PAIS, respond partially to androgens.

 What is Complete AIS (CAIS)?